Shai Gilgeous-Alexander leads Thunder over Pelicans - NewsBreak

 Shai Gilgeous-Alexander leads Thunder over Pelicans

-Shai Gilgeous-Alexander scored 31 points to lead the Oklahoma City Thunder to a 117-112 win over the New Orleans Pelicans on Sunday in Oklahoma City.
+Shai Gilgeous-Alexander scored 31 points to lead the Oklahoma City Thunder to a 117-112 win over the visiting New Orleans Pelicans on Sunday.

 Rookie Aaron Wiggins had 24 points on 8-of-10 shooting for the Thunder, who have won four of five.
 The loss snapped the Pelicans’ four-game winning streak.